HOSPITALS in Bradford have broken new ground with the appointment of their inaugural Head of Clinical Artificial Intelligence (AI).

 “Their expertise and first-hand insight is pivotal to making the most of the opportunities in front of us.

 “This means AI delivering solutions to real-life issues facing our wards and departments.

 “Too often, I’ve seen a system that is brimming with world-class technology in the lab, but which isn’t fit-for-purpose in a hospital setting because those behind it hadn’t engaged with clinicians.”

 He added: “To leverage the full benefits of AI, we need to make sure there is a better translation of the technology from the labs to our own wards and departments.

 “For us, that means harnessing the experience of our clinicians to pinpoint first where the needs are, and then working with our AI partners to design a bespoke solution for them.”

-These include using AI to predict with greater accuracy the length of stay for patients as soon as they are admitted.
-This will add a different dimension to the way the hospitals’ plan and manage patient flow.
+They include using AI to predict with greater accuracy patients’ length of stay as soon as they are admitted.
+This will add a different dimension to the way our hospitals plan and manage patient flow.

 Assessment and treatment

 AI is also behind the development of algorithms that will play a key role in speeding up the assessment and treatment process for A&E patients by forecasting the type of tests they are likely to require.